girirajvyas/java-concurrency/README.md

 # java concurrency

-## Agenda
+## Table of contents

+- Basics
-- Understanding concurrency, Threading and synchronization
+  - A. Understanding concurrency, Threading and synchronization
+    - Introduction
+    - Threads
+    - At the same time meaning
-- Implementing the Producer/Consumer pattern using wait/notify
+  - B. Implementing the Producer/Consumer pattern using wait/notify
-- Ordering read and write operations on a multicore CPUs
+  - C. Ordering read and write operations on a multicore CPUs
-- Implementing a Thread safe singleton on a multicore CPUs
+  - D. Implementing a Thread safe singleton on a multicore CPUs

-## Understanding Concurrency, Threading and Synchronization
+## A. Understanding Concurrency, Threading and Synchronization

 ### Introduction